From the hot guts of the earth comes one of the sharpest materials around, obsidian, a stone so sharp it was recently used for precision eye surgery.

 In the end, if all this technical information is overwhelming, just grab your pressure flaker and glasses, experiment wildly, eyeball it and have a good time.
 Flint knapping is truly an art form, and from this small seed of knowledge you can begin a journey of surprising breadth and depth that will last for years.
 Stick with it, be patient and take your time.
 Nothing will snap your arrowhead like haste.

-This article was originally published in the AMERICAN FRONTIERSMAN™ Winter 2016 issue #205.
+This article was originally published in AMERICAN FRONTIERSMAN.
 Subscription is available in print and digital editions here.